Usman1021/CS-E4875-course/README.md

 # CS-E4875-course
-Programming exercise for the Research Project in Machine Learning, Data Science, and Artificial Intelligence (CS-E4875).
+Programming exercises for the CS-E4875 Research Project in Machine Learning, Data Science, and Artificial Intelligence.
 This repository contains Jupyter notebooks and related files for the CS-E4875 project in the Department of Computer Science at Aalto University.
 It includes:

 1. Data preprocessing,